jigx-com/jigx-docs/docs/Building Apps with Jigx/Logic/State.md

 ### Read solution state

-To access your custom solution state, use the expression path below and replace \[key] with your custom solution state key.&#x20;
+To access your custom solution state, use the expression path below and replace \[key] with your custom solution state key.

 1. `=@ctx.solution.state.[key]`.
 2. For nested objects use `=@ctx.solution.state.state-key.objectName`.